-For example, here is a video from our Nerd Fitness Rings course on doing a false-grip hang – and then doing scapular retractions.
+For example, here is a video from our rings course in Nerd Fitness Prime on doing a false-grip hang – and then doing scapular retractions.
 This is a killer grip strength exercise:

 The false grip is an incredibly challenging grip variation that one must learn to build up to a muscle-up (a pull-up that transitions into a dip).
 Just like before, you can put your feet on the ground to assist this exercise.

 Here’s a video of an exercise that builds up grip and wrist strength, pulled from Nerd Fitness Prime (which contains a course on doing handstands):